About the Repository

 Why a compendium of gender scales?

-In March 2010, C-Change convened a working group of researchers with expert knowledge of gender scales to review those scales in current use.
-The participants identified scales that measure adherence to gender norms and reviewed how they have been used to measure the success of interventions in changing these norms.
+Other compendiums exist that can also provide useful information.
+For example, in March 2010, the C-Change Project (funded by USAID) convened a working group of researchers with expert knowledge of gender scales to review those scales in current use.
+The participants identified about 10 scales that measure adherence to gender norms and reviewed how they have been used to measure the success of interventions in changing these norms.
+The Population Council compendium developed under the Evidence Project - which was supported by USAID from 2013-21 and focused on strengthening Family Planning/Reproductive Health programming through Implementation Science – largely focused on SRH and SGBV and included more than 600 measures.

-In 2023, the Gender Equity Unit at Bloomberg School of Public Health set out to update and expand the scales beyond the gender binary, and to look at usage beyond women’s health outcomes.
+In 2023, the Gender Equity Unit set out to create a compendium of select gender scales that would be relevant for a range of health and development outcomes, and particularly would be useful for practitioners and policy makers.
 In collaboration with the original team at The Population Council, we have launched this expanded, updated repository.

-The compendium is still not exhaustive.
+The compendium is not exhaustive.
 It does not encompass all scales and surveys appropriate for studying gender and health outcomes, and it does not identify which scale is best for any specific study or evaluation.
-This is a living repository.
+This is a living repository and additional scales can be added over time.
 If you have comments or suggestions for improvement, please email teamgenderhealth@jh.edu